refactory-devops/JWT/README.md

 To start using this package you will need to follow the following steps:

-Include this package into your TYPO3 Flow application by running:
+Include this package into your Neos Flow application by running:

 	composer require rfy/jwt